Who can borrow?

 Fines, Fees, and Borrowing Privileges

-Effective immediately Alberta Law Libraries will no longer be accepting cash, cheque or credit care payments for fines and fee payments that are invoiced to members.
-We are only able to accept e-transfer payments.
-Please email us with any questions – LawLibrary@just.gov.ab.ca We apologise for the inconvenience.
+Alberta Law Libraries will no longer be accepting cash or cheque for fines and fee payments that are invoiced to members.
+We are accepting credit card payments and e-transfer payments.
+Please email us with any questions – LawLibrary@just.gov.ab.ca

 Overdue fines: $1.00/day per item (maximum $25.00)